Skip to content

 • Form assistance: Helps users understand form fields and complete their tasks

-When is Copilot Mode Used?
+When is Form Assistant Used?

-Copilot mode is activated when ALL of the following conditions are true:
+Form assistant is activated when ALL of the following conditions are true:

 3. Current page is a form tracking page (CTA destination, additional form tracking page, or thank-you page)